A range of care and support services are available to help you participate in your community and stay in your own home, if you wish.

 If you share accommodation, assistance from the people you live with is also considered.

 If you meet the assessment requirements you should be offered a choice of home care agency.
-For people paying privately, average charges are $16+ per hour for housework, and $30+ per hour for a registered nurse.
+You can pay privately as another option.
 Most agencies offer housework and personal care.
 For nursing care look under Nursing and Nursing Bureaux in the Yellow Pages.

 For outside gardening and maintenance jobs that are excluded from the Home Care services, it may be possible to claim Disability Allowance to help pay for lawns and gardening.
 There is a maximum fortnightly payment for the Disability Allowance, so if you are already receiving the full amount you may not be eligible for further assistance.
 To clarify your entitlement, contact your local Work and Income advisor, phone 0800 552 002.